CassioCintra/profile-management-github/README.md

 each request.
 - **Flyway**: Database migration management to ensure schema integrity and versioning.
 - **JPA & Hibernate**: Persistence layer for managing entities.
-- **Testcontainers**: Integration testing with database and external API environments in Docker containers, ensuring robust and reliable tests.
+- **Testcontainers**: Integration testing with database in Docker containers, ensuring robust and reliable tests.

 ---